Developmental Psychology

 Ages Observed in Developmental Psychology

-A lot of developmental psychologists observe infants and children as they develop into teenagers and adults.
-But developmental psychology is about more than just kids.
-Even the “nature vs. nurture” stage impacts how adults may approach personal development and change.
-Adults that become parents are certainly affected by developmental psychology: the approach they use to parent their children is often influenced by what psychologists say is “right” or “wrong” for a child’s development.
+Many developmental psychologists observe infants and children developing into teenagers and adults.
+However, developmental psychology is about more than just kids.
+Even the “nature vs. nurture” stage impacts how adults approach personal development and change.
+Adults who become parents are certainly affected by developmental psychology: the approach they use to parent their children is often influenced by what psychologists say is “right” or “wrong” for a child’s development.

 And in some theories, like Erikson’s Stages of Psychosocial Development, we continue to develop and gain new virtues well into our 60s, 70s, and 80s.